cwi-dis/iotsa/readme.md

 Can be used with the module (which allows setting some BLE parameters such as advertising interval through the web or REST interface) or without it.

+Note that this file can be included if BLE is not supported (such as on an esp8266), in which case it will only declare an empty class `iotsaBLEApiProvider`.
+This helps a bit with `#ifdef`.

 ### iotsaButton.h

 A generalized module for handling buttons and switches attached to GPIO pins.
 Uses _iotsaRequest.h_ to enable REST calls when buttons are pressed.
 Also see _iotsaInput.h_ with which this will eventually be integrated.